Serco Group Expands Share Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Serco Group plc has announced the purchase of 262,696 ordinary shares to be held in treasury, as part of its ongoing share buy-back program initiated in August 2025.
-This move increases the total number of shares held in treasury to 9,618,398, while the total number of shares with voting rights remains at 1,014,236,845.
-The buy-back program is likely aimed at consolidating the company’s share capital, potentially enhancing shareholder value and reflecting confidence in the company’s financial health.
+Serco Group plc has announced the purchase of 256,000 of its own ordinary shares, which will be held in treasury, as part of its ongoing share buy-back program initiated in August 2025.
+This transaction increases the total number of shares held in treasury to over 13 million, with the remaining shares available for voting rights totaling over 1 billion.
+This strategic move is likely aimed at enhancing shareholder value and optimizing capital structure, reflecting the company’s commitment to returning value to its investors.

 The most recent analyst rating on (GB:SRP) stock is a Hold with a £230.00 price target.
 To see the full list of analyst forecasts on Serco Group plc stock, see the GB:SRP Stock Forecast page.